spacetraders-rs/spacedustrs/README.md

 # spacedustrs
-A rust wrapper for the space-traders.io API V2
+This is a rust API wrapper for https://spacetraders.io V2

+Many of the client functions in this project are based on, or in some cases copied directly from, the work of https://github.com/bloveless/spacetraders-rs